Go, go Georgia junior park rangers.

 $40 plus $5 parking.
 478-982-1660

-Activities will include nature hikes, archery, geocaching, alligators, fishing, archaeology, the splash pad and much more.
+Your Junior Ranger will be very tired after a day of nature hikes, archery, geocaching, alligators(?), fishing, archaeology, the splash pad and much more in case they’re not tired yet.

-Activities include outdoor skills, trail walks, birding, and more.
+Four weeks of a four-day camp.
+Activities include hiking, crafting, outdoor skills, and “adventure.”
 Space is limited and registration is required.

 Junior Ranger Camp: Vogel State Park

-At the base of Blood Mountain in the Chattahoochee National Forest kids will learn how to identify different plant and animal species, go on hikes and boat rides and learn how to be safe in the wilderness.
+At the base of Blood Mountain in the Chattahoochee National Forest kids will learn how to identify different plant and animal species, make crafts, explore and learn how to be safe in the wilderness.